menu

 Overview

 Elsie is a tiny village located in the state of Michigan.
 With a population of 947 people and just one neighborhood, Elsie is the 491st largest community in Michigan.
-Elsie has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Elsie has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-Unlike some villages, Elsie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elsie are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Elsie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elsie is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Elsie who work in office and administrative support (17.85%), management occupations (11.33%), and sales jobs (9.63%).

 Telecommuters are a relatively large percentage of the workforce: 12.61% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.